influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 This plugin writes to [Elasticsearch](https://www.elastic.co) via HTTP using Elastic (<http://olivere.github.io/elastic/).>

 It supports Elasticsearch releases from 5.x up to 7.x.
+OpenSearch is also supported but as it has its own versioning schema it needs to be enabled by setting the configuration value `opensearch = true`.

 ## Elasticsearch indexes and templates